Our Lady of Grace RC Parish, Charlton

 Parish Priest

-Fr Hyacinth also served in his order, the Congregation of Holy Spirit in Nigeria, first as a member of the Provincial Council (Provincial Leadership Team, PLT) and later as the Provincial Superior of the Congregation, Province of Nigeria South West, for two mandates of three years each.
+Father Hyacinth also served in his religious order, the Congregation of the Holy Spirit, in Nigeria.
+He began as a member of the Provincial Council (Provincial Leadership Team, PLT) and later served two consecutive terms as Provincial Superior of the Congregation's South West Province of Nigeria, each lasting three years.

-At the expiration of his second mandate as Provincial Superior he was sent to the United Kingdom.
-While in the UK he served at St Mary Magdalene RC Church Brockley as the assistant Parish Priest and at St John Fisher RC Church Kidbrooke as Parochial administrator.
+Upon completing his second term as Provincial Superior, he was assigned to the United Kingdom.
+While there, he served as Assistant Parish Priest at St. Mary Magdalene RC Church in Brockley and as Parochial Administrator at St. John Fisher RC Church in Kidbrooke.

 SPIRITAN FOUNDERS